Why Multichannel Support Is Essential for Businesses and Customers

 Not everyone wants to pick up the phone to make an enquiry or spend time composing an email.
-Instead, most customers will prefer to browse your website and seek answers for themselves.
+Instead, most customers will prefer to browse a website and seek the right answers for themselves.
 In fact, 51% of customers prefer to find help via an FAQ section rather than directly contact a support team.

 In this scenario, a customer feels like whichever channel they use, they’ll be able to carry on that conversation with a support agent seamlessly.
 Even if they initially created their enquiry on email and then moved to SMS, or similar.

-Your support team can access, in seconds, a full history of previous communications for every customer.
+Omnichannel tools enable support teams to access a complete history of previous communications for every customer.
 Agents can leave notes for other team members too.
 So, no matter who picks up an ongoing enquiry or complaint, it can be dealt with effectively without the customer having to waste time repeating themselves.

 What’s the Difference Between Multichannel and Omnichannel Support?

 Although both multichannel and omnichannel support refers to businesses utilizing multiple communication platforms for customer queries, omnichannel support is able to integrate all forms of communication into one single system.
 Effectively creating a seamless customer service experience.